bxcodec/faker/README.md

 * Not support for private field.
 Just make sure your field's struct is public.
 If not, it will throw panic error.
 * Not support for `interface{}` data type.
 How we can generate if we don't know what is the data type?
 * Not support for `map[interface{}]interface{}, map[any_type]interface{}, map[interface{}]any_type`.
 Still, it's about interface.
 We can't give you something if we don't know what really you want.
+* Not fully support for custom type, but a few custom type already supported, still investigating how to do this in the correct ways.
+For now, if you use `faker`, it's safer not to use any custom type to avoid panic.

 ## Contribution
 To contrib on this project, you can make a PR or just an issue.